 Commissioning the perfect dining table

-The dining table is probably one of the most important pieces of furniture in a home.
+The dining table is one of the most important pieces of furniture in a home.
 It's where everyone gathers and where so many of the important moments in the life of a family unfold.
-Like a hearth, the dining table is the altar of the modern family.
+Like a hearth, it is the altar of the modern family.

-For most people, commissioning a dining table is a once in a lifetime experience; therefore, it's important to get it right.
-Keith Fritz Fine Furniture can design and build the perfect dining table that will not only last a lifetime ~ but for many generations to come.
-For the past 10 years, Keith and his team of artisans have been privileged to custom craft signature dining tables for numerous families including a former president, congressmen, movie stars, and leaders of industry.
+For many, commissioning a dining table is a once in a lifetime experience; therefore, it's important to get it right.
+Keith Fritz Fine Furniture can design and build the perfect dining table that will last for many generations to come.
+Since 1999, Keith and his team of artisans have been privileged to custom craft signature dining tables for numerous families including former Presidents and leaders of industry.